Do you own a business and are looking to grow?

 How to Buy an Existing Business?

-Buying a business that focuses on environmental services can be difficult if you do not have a proper plan or strategy in place.
+Buying a business that focuses on environmental services can be challenging if you don’t have a proper plan or strategy in place.

 Here are 7 steps to buying an existing business.

-Step 2: Business valuation methods – value a business
+- Business valuation methods – value a business.

 What is the value of the business?

-Here are 4 important steps to obtaining a business valuation:
+Here are 4 essential steps to obtain a business valuation:

 Step 1: Determine the SDE or EBITDA of the business